-Core criteria Comprehensive criteria
+Core criteria Comprehensive criteria Tachuical anacification

-Technical specification

-TS6 Minimum warranty
+TS7 Minimum warranty (Same for core and comprehensive)

 If the contracting authority is requiring battery electric vehicles:

-The tenderer shall provide a minimum warranty of the battery of 90 months in case of lease of the battery, or 150 000 km in case of purchase of the battery, against capacity loss below 75% according to EN 62660.
+The tenderer shall provide a minimum warranty of the battery of 150 000 km or 8 years against capacity loss below 75% according to EN 62660.

-Verification:

 The tenderers shall present a declaration with the warranty terms.

-Award criteria

-AC6 Extended warranty
+AC6 Extended warranty (Same for core and comprehensive)

 If the contracting authority is requiring battery electric vehicles:

 Points will be awarded to those tenders offering an extension of the minimum warranty set by the TS in proportion to the value of the extension.

-Verification:

-Same as TS
+Same as TS7

+Note

+The technology of electric vehicles is evolving very quickly towards more durable and reliable batteries.
+For that reason, the thresholds proposed in this criterion should be cross-checked with the options available in the market at the moment of the call for tenders.